What is Apple School Manager

 What are Managed Apple ID's?

-Like any Apple ID, Managed Apple IDs are used to sign in to a personal or shared device.
-They are also used to access Apple services—including iCloud, iTunes U courses, and collaboration with iWork and Notes—and Apple School Manager.
-Unlike Apple IDs, Managed Apple IDs are owned and managed by your school or district and are designed to meet the needs of education organizations—including password resets, limitations on communications, and role-based administration.
-Apple School Manager makes it easy to create a unique Managed Apple ID for each person in bulk.
+Like any Apple ID, Managed Apple IDs provide students and teachers with access to Apple services and the ability to personalize their devices.
+They’re also used to access Apple services—including iCloud, the Schoolwork app, and collaboration with iWork and Notes.
+And administrators and staff use them to sign in to Apple School Manager.
+Unlike personal Apple IDs, Managed Apple IDs are owned and managed by your school or district and are designed to meet the needs and legal requirements of education institutions—including password resets, limitations on purchasing and communications, and role-based administration.
+Apple School Manager makes it easy for schools to create and manage these accounts at scale.
+Managed Apple IDs don’t support Family Sharing.

 Important: A user with a Managed Apple ID can lock themselves out of their account if they enter an incorrect password more than 10 times.
-To reset their password, the user must contact an administrator, People Manager, or another user with password reset privileges.
+To reset their password, the user must contact an Apple School Manager administrator, Site Manager, People Manager, or another user with password reset privileges.

 How Managed Apple IDs are created